Azure/PSRule.Rules.Azure/docs/working-with-baselines.md

   Obsolete baselines can still be used, however will generate a warning.
 - As Azure evolves there may be cases where a feature change means a rule is no longer required.
   In these cases, a rule may be removed from PSRule for Azure and any applicable baselines.
-- Quarterly baselines to not included Azure features that are released under a public or private preview.
+- Separate quarterly baselines for Azure GA and preview features are provided.
-  To use rules for preview Azure features, you can use the `Azure.Preview` baseline.
-  However, the `Azure.Preview` is not released quarterly it is updated as new rules are added.
-  Alternatively, you can create a custom baseline.
+  The baseline for GA features is named `Azure.GA_yyyy_mm` and preview features is named `Azure.Preview_yyyy_mm`.

 !!!
 Important
     When using a quarterly baseline, by default PSRule will ignore custom/ standalone rules.
     To include custom rules, set the `Rule.IncludeLocal` option to `true`.
     This is described further in [including custom rules](#including-custom-rules).

+!!!
+Note
+    The preview quarterly baselines includes Azure features relased under preview only.
+    This is different from the `Azure.Preview` baseline which contains GA and preview features.

 ### Limitations